vossstef/VIC20Nano/README.md

 There are also some cartridge games on D64 Image with a loader that themselves further reload the needed RAM regions and autostart (you have to activate RAM regions beforhand).<br> A loaded Cartridge can be exited by disabling memory region $A000 + Cold Reset via OSD.
 In order to trial another game just activate again (after reset !) the $A000 memory and load another game.

 ## Push Button utilization
-* S2 keep pressed during power-up for FLASH programming of FPGA bitstream<br>
+* S2 keep pressed during power-up for programming Flash<br>
-> [!CAUTION]
-A FLASH programm attempt without keeping the board in reset may lead to corruption of the C1541 DOS images stored in FLASH requiring re-programming.
 * S1 reserved <br>

 ## OSD